 Money Matters: Sail to the cliffs for a deep water solo climbing trip, plus snorkeling, BBQ on an island, and a fire show for around $36.
-We searched and found Railay lodging starting around $25.
-Sunbathing on one the world’s most beautiful beaches, $0.
+We searched and found Railay lodging starting around $15.

 When eight of the world’s 10 highest mountains are packed into one country, it’s no wonder Nepal is at the top of a mountain-lover’s bucket list.
 Enter the heart of the Himalayas, following the trail along the glacial-fed Modi Khola River into the ring of 20,000-foot peaks surrounding Annapurna Base Camp (ABC).
 Ascending 7,000 vertical feet from pink rhododendron forests to icy moraines, the diversity of landscapes is astounding.
 Not just for trekkers, these ancient footpaths connect remote mountain villages and are a window into traditional Gurung and Magar cultures.
 The route to ABC is dotted with teahouses offering home-cooked meals, cozy beds, and enough provisions to skip the camping gear and wilderness survival school.
 In five or six unforgettable days, you’ll reach the 13,546-foot base camp and the majestic panorama of the Annapurna massif.
 Wake up to sunrise over the ring of sacred peaks and feel every ache in your body vanish into thin air.

-Money Matters: The two permits (ACAP and TIMS) to hike within the Annapurna Sanctuary add up to $38.
-Private guides in Pokhara charge by the group (~$25/day, split by however many people you have).
+Money Matters: The two permits (ACAP and TIMS) to hike within the Annapurna Sanctuary add up to $40.
+Private guides in Pokhara charge by the group ($25/day, split by however many people you have).
 Dal bhat, the locals and trekkers meal of choice, is all you can eat for about $3.
 Teahouses offer booking upon arrival with basic rooms starting around $4.

 Not just one waterfall—but 275 individual cascades, stretching nearly two miles.
 Iguazú Falls is more than a sight to see; it’s a destination to be explored.
 Sure, Angel Falls in Venezuela is taller and Victoria has a wider single fall, but Iguazú wins for complexity and elements of surprise.
 Spanning Brazil and Argentina, the falls are divided by the Devil’s Throat: a 269-by-492-foot chasm devouring 50 percent of the river’s volume.
 The force pulverizes the water into a fine mist that not only creates countless rainbows but also a unique microclimate for exotic flora and fauna: toucans, caimans, jaguars and more.
 Begin your visit on the Brazil side for the best overall vista of the falls.
 Explore their paths and bridges for a few hours, then rest up for a big day (or two) on the Argentina side, home to 80 percent of the falls.
 Wander the extensive rain forest trails, brave a wet-n-wild Zodiac ride, and revel in the largest waterfall system in the world.

-Money Matters: Iguazu National Park fee: $29 USD.
-HoneyTrek Tip: Stamp your ticket before you leave the park and your second day will be half price.
+Money Matters: Iguazu National Park fee: $27 USD.
+Tip: Stamp your ticket before you leave the park and your second day will be half price.
 Staying at the Sheraton within the park?
 They’ll cover days three and four.
-Our search results included rooms in Puerto Iguazu starting around $25.
+Our search results included rooms in Puerto Iguazu starting around $13.